Why does my phone die so fast – how to fix the issue |Tech-addict

 Why does my phone die so fast and how to fix the issue?

 If your phone battery drains fast without any apparent reason and you are wondering why does my phone die so fast and how to fix the issue then you have come to the right place.
-In this article, I am going to discuss the main reason for your query- why is my battery draining so fast, and how to resolve this issue?
+In this article, I am going to discuss the main reason for your query- why is my phone battery draining so fast, and how to resolve this issue?

 Why does my phone die so fast and how to fix it?